TanMy21/12-design/README.md

 author's personal experience, and discussions over thirty-five years with the creators of widely-used libraries and applications.

-> As you read, keep in mind that most computer science degrees don't
-> teach software design.
-Courses in which students analyze and critique
-> classic programs are very rare, so most software design is passed on
-> through informal mentorship or rediscovered the hard way.

 ### Acknowledgments

-The author is grateful to Neil Brown, Matthias Bussonnier, Daniel Chen, Ildi Czeller, Damien Irving, and Donny Winston for feedback on early versions of this paper.
+The author is grateful to Rebecca Barter, Neil Brown, Matthias Bussonnier, Daniel Chen, Ildi Czeller, Bradford Dykes, Damien Irving, Mandip Mistry, and Donny Winston for feedback on early versions of this paper.

 ## Rule 1: design after the fact